 I went through this at the start of this year, at the Ausländerbehörde in Berlin.
 I gather that you're already in Germany and not applying through an Embassy somewhere...and I think for Australians and NZers its the same process.

 Hi I am a New Zealander currently living in Germany needing a working holiday visa and I was hoping to apply by post.
 I live on the border with Luxembourg and I was hoping that someone would know of something closer than Berlin.
-I have found one in Frankfurt I believe. over 5 years agoAnswered by megan via WorldNomads.com
+I have found one in Frankfurt I believe. almost 6 years agoAnswered by megan via WorldNomads.com

 Hi there, Where r u applying from because I did it in London at the german embassy with proof of funds in aussie dollars, 12 months travel insurance dated from the day i intended the visa to start and self addressed registered post courier bag.
 She was really good at the counter and said even though I had the money i still needed a flight to germany for the intended start day of the visa.
 So i went home booked a flight that morning and faxed it to her and i picked my visum up the next day.

-To the other person, i dont think u can do it by post, uve gotta apply in person but I wouldve thought it might just be at the local alien office, no joke. over 5 years agoAnswered by kiwi via WorldNomads.com
+To the other person, i dont think u can do it by post, uve gotta apply in person but I wouldve thought it might just be at the local alien office, no joke. almost 6 years agoAnswered by kiwi via WorldNomads.com